 Unlike much of North Africa, Algeria does not offer visa-free or visa-on-arrival entry for American citizens.
-You must obtain a visa from an Algerian embassy or consulate before you travel.
-The process requires planning, patience, and paperwork — but it's completely manageable if you know what to expect.
+You must obtain a visa from an Algerian embassy or consulate before you travel to explore or en route to another destination.
+The process requires planning, patience, and paperwork, but it's completely manageable if you know what to expect.

 Types of Algerian Visas